-The patient will be treated with the appropriate product according to the randomisation code.
+The patient will be treated using the appropriate regime according to the randomisation code.

-Patients will continue to be assessed on days 4, 7, 10 then again at day 14 after which they will leave the study.
+Patients will continue to be assessed on days 4, 8, and 11 then again at day 14 after which they will leave the study.

-Any adverse events or side effects from the treatments will be monitored during the study.
+Any adverse events or side effects from the treatment will be monitored during the study.

-- 2. Materials and Methods - 2.1 Patient Selection
+2. Materials and Methods

+2.1 Patient Selection

-Selection will be by letters of invitation distributed through participating schools and GP Practices (See appendix 1a).
+Selection will be by letters of invitation distributed through schools and GP Practices, and via approved media coverage (See Appendix 1).